top of page

 • Aug 6, 2025

-Service delays impact more than customer experience.
-They also:
+Service delays impact more than customer satisfaction.
+They also affect daily workshop operations and profitability.

 1. Approval hassles